888.996.6993 | 24/7 Support

 The Key to Better Senior Living Technology?
 It’s in the Data: A Q&A with Icon’s New Director of Product

-Recently we spoke with VP of Growth and Strategy Michelle Saunders about how senior living technology can support better experiences for older adults.
+Recently we spoke with VP of Growth and Strategy Michele Saunders about how senior living technology can support better experiences for older adults.
 On the heels of that wide-ranging conversation, we’re excited to catch up with Icon’s new Director of Product, Mark Martinez.

 Here, we explore Mark’s journey in product management – and his passion for building better tech that serves everyone in senior living.